IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

      cos-was-6bd4767bf6-xhr92   1/1     Running   0          120m
      ```

-1. Get the URL of your application:
+1. Run the following command to get the URL of your application:
    ```
    echo http://$(oc get route cos-was  --template='{{ .spec.host }}')/CustomerOrderServicesWeb
    ```

-1. Point your browser to the output of the above command.
+1. Point your browser to the output URL of the above command.
    - Login as user `skywalker` and password `force`.
+   - From the Shop tab, click on an item and then drag and drop the item into the shopping cart.
+   - Add at least 5 items to the cart.
+As the items are added, they’ll be shown under Current Shopping Cart (on the right side).
-   - Play with the application, then close the browser.
+   - Close the browser.

+## Review the application workload flow
+1. From a diagram view:

+[applicaiton flow with standard deployment(extras/images/app-flowchart_1.jps)

 ## Remove your deployment
 To remove the deploment, run the command: